Papillion resident attends White House signing ceremony for gun legislation

 “Illinois has red flag laws," he said.
 "Those laws were not enforced in that case.
 He should not have been able to buy a gun.”

-However, Bacon said he didn’t support the Bipartisan Safer Communities Act despite its red flag provisions.
+However, Bacon said he didn’t support the Bipartisan Safer Communities Act and cited its red flag provisions as the reason.
 Vaccaro said making a difference will require "real courage to actually find and fight for a solution."

 “Guns are now the number one killer of children in the United States," Vaccaro said.
 "Counseling gonna fix that?
 That’s his plan?”